S&P Global buys IHS Markit in $44B deal joining data cos.

 Data collection has become pivotal on Wall Street as algorhythms and high-speed trading overtake the traditional picking of stocks.
 Growth has been explosive for companies that do it well.

 IHS and Markit joined just four years ago to create a $13 billion company.
-The company is now worth close to $37 billion.
+The company has almost trippled in value since then, and is now worth close to $37 billion.

+And the size of the deal announced Monday is the largest of the year, bigger than Nvidia’s acquisition of rival chipmaker Arm Holdings for $40 billion in September, and Nippon Telegraph & Telephone acquisition of a subsidiary for nearly that much in the same month.

 The newcomer IHS Markit is being acquired by a company with roots dating back to the 19th century, when Henry Varnum Poor published the History of the Railroads and Canals of the United States to provide transparency for investors.